Ionaru/hungry-noodle/PLAN.md

 - Always use descriptive names.
 - Do not use decorators like `@ViewChild` or `@HostBinding`, but their signal-based equivalents.
 - Do not suffix components with "component" in both class name and file name.
-- Do not suffic services with "service" in both class name and file name.
+- Do not suffix services with "service" in both class name and file name.
 - Split up Component logic and HTML when the component reaches more than 100 lines.
 - Use the native private "#" prefix instead of the Typescript "private".
 - Never import CommonModule.